US-Ukraine critical minerals deal: What we know so far

 Zelenskyy might visit Trump this week for a rare earth minerals deal in efforts to win Washington’s backing for Kyiv.

-The United States and Ukraine have agreed to a draft critical minerals deal worth $1 trillion, US President Donald Trump confirmed on Tuesday, in a development seen as an attempt by Kyiv to win the support of the new US administration amid tensions over Washington’s outreach to Moscow to end the Ukraine war.
+US President Donald Trump on Tuesday said that the United States and Ukraine had agreed to a draft critical minerals deal that, according to the president, could be worth about $1 trillion.
+The proposed deal is seen by many analysts as an attempt by Kyiv to win the support of the new US administration amid tensions over Washington’s outreach to Moscow to end the Ukraine war.

 The apparent deal comes a week after Ukraine’s President Volodymyr Zelenskyy rejected an earlier draft.
-The Ukrainian leader had earlier aired his grievance against being left of US-Russia talks to end the Ukraine war.
+The Ukrainian leader had earlier aired his grievance against being left out of US-Russia talks to end the Ukraine war.
+On Wednesday, Zelenskyy described the agreement as a ramework economic deal, and said that so far, Kviv had not secured any security guarantees from the US.

 Recommended Storieslist of 4 items